monicamonin/critical-ai-literacy-for-design-education/README.md

 # critical-ai-literacy-for-design-education

-How can we develop critical AI literacy for design students?
+How can we develop critical AI literacy for design students in higher education?

-This workshop focuses on fostering students critical AI literacy through critical and reflective play with generative models

-The workshop and worksheets were developed in the Visual Communication degree at the University of Technology Sydney (UTS) by Dr Andrew Burrell and Dr Monica Monin.
-They worksheets are designed to be used across two connected workshops for design students, or if needed slightly modified to meet the requirements for other disciplines.
+This two-part workshop focuses on fostering students critical AI literacy through critical and reflective play with generative models.
+The workshops outlined below and accompanying worksheets were developed in the Visual Communication degree at the University of Technology Sydney (UTS) by Dr Andrew Burrell and Dr Monica Monin.
+The workshop and worksheets can be easily modified to meet the requirements for other disciplines.

 Workshop Structure